 Pick the right cold and flu medicine

-Like acetaminophen, medicines containing ibuprofen, such as Advil® and Motrin®, are used to relieve pain and control fever.
-However, ibuprofen can cause stomach disturbances such as indigestion, heartburn, and bleeding.3 Consider taking ibuprofen with food or a glass of milk if you experience stomach disturbances when taking this medicine.4 Avoid taking ibuprofen if you are taking other anti-inflammatory medicines or have kidney problems.
+Consider taking ibuprofen with food or a glass of milk if you experience stomach issues while on it.6 Avoid taking ibuprofen if you take other anti-inflammatory medicine or have kidney problems.

 Nasal decongestant spray

 Nasal decongestant sprays containing oxymetazoline are used to temporarily relieve stuffy noses.
-However, using nasal decongestant sprays too often or for too long can actually worsen your symptoms.7 You may also experience discomfort or irritation in the nose, mouth, or throat, or sneezing.8
+Though, using nasal decongestant sprays too often or for too long can actually worsen your symptoms.9 You may also experience discomfort or irritation in the nose, mouth and throat.10

 - “Don’t Double Up on Acetaminophen.”